 And speaking before his meeting with Ban, Fayyad said of the Quartet statement: “we regard it as a progressive statement encompassing all the key elements that should govern how the political process proceeds.”

 Last week, Israel announced plans to build 1 600 new settler homes.
+That infuriated its chief ally Washington, coming as US Vice-President Joe Biden visited the country.

 Israeli Prime Minister Benjamin Netanyahu called Clinton late on Thursday following a tense call last week during which she urged him to halt the settler plans.